Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 The PDA structure contain column number, start sector, number of sectors/blocks, type of disk in setup (data/parity disk), data buffer pointer, and then the virtual RAID address corresponding to the Physical Disk Address.
 For a simple RAID 1 mirror involving two disks, the writes or reads are striped across the two disks according to the value set in `SectorsPerStripeUnit` in `raid.conf`, or 128 by default when using [raidctl(8)](https://man.NetBSD.org/raidctl.8).
-So 128 sector blocks are written to each stripe are defined by the PDAs.
+So 128 sector blocks are written to each stripe as defined by the PDAs.

-For two disk in a RAID 1 setup, a single stripe write are defined by two PDAs for each column.
+For two disk in a RAID 1 setup, a single stripe write is defined by one PDA for each column.
-For an introduction of n-way RAID 1, the number of PDAs cannot be known at compile time.
+For the introduction of n-way RAID 1, the number of PDAs cannot be known at compile time.
 The number of PDAs are dynamically defined by the number parity columns at runtime.
+This is because, the number of secondary disks in an N-way setup can vary as compared to RAID 1 which is known to have one primary and one seconday disk.

 #### DAG execution

 RAIDframe uses DAGs (Directed Acyclic Graph) to fire I/O nodes for reads and writes.
 These DAG nodes are also PDA dependent.
-The DAG node creation structure also needed to be updated to accommodate more than two PDAs when using the level `N`.
+The DAG node creation structure also needed to be updated to accommodate more than two PDAs when using the RAID level `N`.

 #### Reconstruction

 RAIDframe reconstruction has been updated to make room for RAID level `N`.
-When a disk fails, the current algorithm identifies a non-dead disk and reads the content of that disk and writes to the spare disk.
-New checks for RAID N has been added to the code to read from only one non-dead disk and write to the spare disk.
+When a disk fails, the current algorithm identifies a non-dead disk, and reads from that disk and writes to the disk under reconstruction.
+New checks for RAID N has been added to the code to read from only one non-dead disk to the disk under reconstruction.
 This avoids trying to randomly read and write across the disk array during a reconstruction.

 #### Project benefit